fhiso/legacy-format/data-model.md

 ### ADOP   {#ADOP}

-Pertaining to creation of a child-parent relationship that does not exist biologically.
+Adoption: pertaining to creation of a child-parent relationship that does not exist biologically.

 Contexts
 :   .`[INDI]`.`[ADOP]`